 - Seeking reassurance from religious leaders: Continuously seeking reassurance from leaders of the religion to avoid imperfect religious practice.

-- Repeated cleansing or purifying rituals: Due to fear of not being pure enough, people may participate in excessive cleansing or purifying rituals.1
+- Repeated cleansing or purifying rituals: Due to fear of not being pure enough, people may participate in excessive cleansing or purifying rituals.

-- Mentally repeating passages from scriptures: An excessive repeating of scriptures could be a compulsion in scrupulosity OCD.1
+- Mentally repeating passages from scriptures: An excessive repeating of scriptures could be a way for someone with scrupulosity OCD to “counteract” having an impure thought or committing a sin.

 Not all scrupulosity obsessions and compulsions have to be religious in nature; instead, some people’s scrupulosity OCD obsessions will involve being moral and living “above reproach.”